10 years after Vatican takeover, Legion in new abuse crisis

 Salazar’s horrific story, which has been corroborated by other victims and the Legion itself, has sparked a new credibility crisis for the once-influential order, 10 years after the Holy See took it over after determining that its founder was a pedophile.

 The case has confirmed that the Legion’s abuse problem is far worse than the founder’s pathology alone.
-And it has called into question the Vatican reform: The papal envoy learned about the case nearly a decade ago and refused to punish the priest or the superiors who knew of his crimes, many of whom are still in power and ministry.
+And it has called into question the Vatican reform: The papal envoy who ran the order learned about the case nearly a decade ago and declined to punish the priest or the superiors who knew of his crimes, many of whom are still in power and ministry.

 The assembly was supposed to have shown off the Legion embarking fully on its own after 10 years of Vatican-mandated reform.
 The Holy See imposed structural changes after revelations that the Legion's late founder, the Rev. Marcial Maciel, sexually abused at least 60 seminarians, fathered at least three children and built a secretive, cult-like order to cater to his whims and hide his double life.